bach3142ooo1/MobileAnwendung/README.md

 - Ensure that Android SDK Version matches Gradle Version
 - Ensure that you're running TomCat version 9
 - Eclipse Enterprise Edition doesn't support Java Version 8
-- Gradle doesn't support Java 16 - Make sure you're running Java 8 or 11! (can be defined using the environment variables)
+- Gradle won't build using Java 16 - Make sure you're running Java 8 or 11! (can be defined using the environment variables)
 - Ensure you're logged in the google calendar in the emulator to ensure you can add events to your local calendar!